How Microsoft Mesh May Transform Remote Work

-Mesh as Learning and Collaboration Enabler
+Microsoft Mesh as a Learning and Collaboration Enabler

 Companies are finding AR/MR to be the antidote to "Zoom fatigue," a loss of engagement resulting from a heavy cadence of video calls.
-One specific area in which the introduction of AR/MR tools will have a positive effect is learning and development.
+One specific area in which the introduction of AR/MR tools could have a positive effect is learning and development.

-“Since Microsoft Mesh is yet untested by businesses, it is still too early to say that it will mark a new turn in the corporate mixed reality adoption," Muchnik said.
-"Compared to SharePoint Spaces, the new product looks more advantageous and sophisticated.
-At the same time, enterprises should be technologically ready to adopt and support an Azure-based solution, as well as plan their investment in HoloLens to run Microsoft Mesh."
+At the time of the initial release, Muchnik noted that Microsoft Mesh is still a new product and is relatively untested.
+This means it's too early to tell whether it will revolutionize remote work and collaboration.
+Compared to SharePoint Spaces, the new product looks more advantageous and sophisticated.
+At the same time, enterprises should be ready to adopt and support an Azure-based solution.

 With this week’s more recent announcement of Mesh for Teams, we are starting to get a glimpse of how the promise of Mesh, hinted at in the spring, will become reality in the not too distant future.